rob-ng15/PAWSv2/README.md

         * 16K Instruction and Data Cache

 * DISPLAY
-    * HDMI 640 x 480 ouput
+    * HDMI 640 x 480 ouput with 127 colours + transparency
         * Background with pattern generator
             * Co-Processor to switch pattern generator parameters mid-frame
-        * 2 x Tilemap Layers
+        * 2 x Tilemap Layers ( full colour )
             * 42 x 32 ( 40 x 30 visible ) with pixel scrolling
+            * Tiles can be reflected or rotated
-        * 2 x Sprite Layers
+        * 2 x Sprite Layers ( full colour )
             * 16 sprites per layer
+            * Sprites can be reflected or rotated, and doubled in size
         * Bitmap with GPU
             * Accelerated drawing of lines, rectangles, circles ( optional fill ), triangles
             * Single and full colour blitters